itsjoshuagraves/digitalgarden/content/media/index.md

 - Gonjiam: Haunted Asylum
 - The Dark and the Wicked
 - The Wailing

 {{< /tab >}}

+{{< tab "Superlatives">}}
+## Superlatives

+### Weirdest
+- Possession: weirdest squid pro quo in cinematic history

+### Best soundtrack
+- It Follows
+- A Girl Walks Home Alone at Night

+### Most surprising
+- Bones and All: surprisingly easy to stomach
+- Titane: hear me out, Rosemary's baby, but a car

+### Most comforting
+- The Big Lebowski: yes, that’s like, my opinion, man.
+- Addams Family: if your relationship goals aren’t Morticia and Gomez, then please rethink your life
+- Shaun of the Dead: needs no further explanation

+### Watch on a loop forever with no audio
+- The Tragedy of Macbeth
+- Blade Runner 2049
+- Eternal Sunshine of the Spotless Mind
+- Mad Max Fury Road (black and chrome)

+### Best “If I feel like hearing the same nirvana song over and over in a movie”
+- The Batman

+### Most relatable superhero origin story
+- John Wick

+### Most “Good for her”
+- Midsommar
+- Carrie
+- The Witch

+### Best vibes
+- Atomic Blonde
+- The Hunger
+- Sleepy Hollow

+### Most “Why did this get made?”
+- Mandy (Someone live tweeted an acid trip

+{{< /tab>}}

 {{< tab "Books" >}}